jackocnr/intl-tel-input/README.md

 ## Options
 Note: any options that take country codes should be lower case [ISO 3166-1 alpha-2](http://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) codes

+**americaMode**
+Type: `Boolean` Default: `false`
+Don't display the +1 prefix for American numbers, because a lot of Americans are unfamiliar with international dial codes.

+**autoHideDialCode**
+Type: `Boolean` Default: `true`
+If there is just a dial code in the input: remove it on blur, and re-add it on focus.
+This is to prevent just a dial code getting submitted with the form.

 **defaultCountry**
 Type: `String` Default: `""`
 Set the default country by it's country code.
 Otherwise it will just be the first country in the list.

-**autoHideDialCode**
-Type: `Boolean` Default: `true`
-If there is just a dial code in the input: remove it on blur, and re-add it on focus.
-This is to prevent just a dial code getting submitted with the form.

-**preferredCountries**
-Type: `Array` Default: `["us", "gb"]`
-Specify the countries to appear at the top of the list.

-**americaMode**
-Type: `Boolean` Default: `false`
-Don't display the +1 prefix for American numbers, because a lot of Americans are unfamiliar with international dial codes.

-**onlyCountries**
+**dialCodeDelimiter**
-Type: `Array` Default: `undefined`
+Type: `String` Default: `" "`
-Display only the countries you specify.
+Choose the delimiter that is inserted after the dial code when the user selects a country from the dropdown.

 **defaultStyling**
 Type: `Boolean` Default: `"inside"`
 If you would like the default minimal styling, there are two options to choose from which specify the position of the selected flag: `"inside"` or `"outside"` (relative to the input).
 You can also disable all styling by choosing `"none"`.

+**onlyCountries**
+Type: `Array` Default: `undefined`
+Display only the countries you specify.

+**preferredCountries**
+Type: `Array` Default: `["us", "gb"]`
+Specify the countries to appear at the top of the list.

 ## Public methods